tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/缓存键规则配置_intl_en.md

 ## Configuration Guide

-### Viewing the Configuration
+### Viewing the configuration

 Log in to the [CDN console](https://console.cloud.tencent.com/cdn), select **Domain Management** on the left sidebar, and click **Manage** on the right of a domain name to enter its configuration page.
-Select the **Cache Configuration** tab to find **Cache Key Rule Configuration** section.
+Select the **Cache Configuration** tab to find the **Cache Key Rule Configuration** section.

 When adding an acceleration domain name, the Ignore Query String is enabled or disabled by default based on different acceleration business types.

 - If static acceleration is selected, the Ignore Query String is disabled by default.
-In the cache key configuration, the Ignore Query String of all file rules will be synced to **Do Not Filter**.
+In the cache key configuration, the Ignore Query String of all file rules will be synced to **Not Filter**.
 - If downloading or streaming VOD acceleration is selected, the Ignore Query String is enabled by default.
 In the cache key configuration, the Ignore Query String of all file rules will be synced to **Filter All**.

 ![](https://main.qcloudimg.com/raw/1f53ed863618b442233dd3e1bba6229b.png)

-### Adding Rules
+### Adding rules

 You can add cache rules as needed.
 <img src="https://main.qcloudimg.com/raw/48becf925518b2595097eddf7b4ec6d5.png" height="250" width="438" />